 Crediting Reviewers in Book Metadata

-To give credit to your reviews, log into Pressbooks and go to Book Info in the left-hand menu.
+To give public credit to your reviews, log into Pressbooks and go to Book Info in the left-hand menu.
 Add reviewers to the section under Reviewer(s).